2 Weeks in Italy: The Perfect 14 Day Italy ItineraryItaly

 More time in Italy?

-Italy has an endless amount of places to see, and no 2 weeks in Italy could dream of covering the whole country.
+Italy has an endless amount of places to see, and no 2 weeks in Italy itinerary could dream of covering the whole country.

 If you find yourself with more time in Italy, consider heading to the South Tyrol region to experience the Dolomites (also known as the Italian Alps).
 You could also head to Lake Como and stop off at Milan along the way, or stay further east after leaving Venice and hit up the stunning Verona.

 South of Rome, you could head to the incredible Amalfi Coast, and stop off for a day along the way to eat pizza in Naples.